Bad (album): Side two

-"Smooth Criminal"

 "Smooth Criminal" is noted as sinister and has been described by writers as one of Jackson's most captivating songs in his career.
-It was produced by Jones and co-produced by Jackson, with Swedien being the engineer.
+The song was originally written by Jackson in mid 1985 and recorded in late 1986.
+The song was produced by Jones and co-produced by Jackson, with Swedien being the engineer.
 The song begins with an eerie heartbeat-like sound, setting the tone for the recurring theme of the track, and the lyrics immediately launch into a depiction of a crime scene, where a woman is assaulted in her apartment by a mysterious "smooth criminal."
 Jackson's repeated line, "Annie, are you OK?" draws inspiration from Resusci Anne, a mannequin used in CPR training.
 Jackson combined the common training question, "Are you OK?" with the mannequin's name, giving rise to this would be iconic lyric.

+"Leave Me Alone", written in August 1985 and recorded in June 1987, was a response to negative rumors about Jackson that appeared in tabloids following the success of Thriller.
+Disguised as a song about moving on from a romantic lover, it been viewed as having a "paranoia theme", which is further supported by its accompanying music video filmed for Moonwalker, in which many of the tabloid stories about Jackson appear in exaggerated forms.
+"Leave Me Alone" was also the final song recorded and mixed for the album.